Is the EDGE Virtual Program open to students outside the Elmore

 to take tests and exams in person?

 EDGE students can take quizzes and unit tests at home.
 State mandated tests, mid-year exams, and end-of-year exams must be done in person in Elmore County.
-(During COVID, exceptions have been and will continue to be made.)

 My child has been